-DOJ announces charges against North Korean hacker spies accused of conspiring to steal more than $1.3 billion in cash and cryptocurrency
+U.S. accuses North Korean hacker spies of conspiring to steal more than $1.3 billion in cash and cryptocurrency

 One of the defendants, Park Jin Hyok, was also charged in a complaint about the Sony hack unsealed in September 2018.
 The other two are Jon Chang Hyok and Kim Il.

-The U.S. attorney’s office in Los Angeles and the FBI also obtained warrants to seize about $1.9 million in cryptocurrency allegedly stolen by the hackers from a New York bank and that was held at two cryptocurrencey exchanges.
+The U.S. attorney’s office in Los Angeles and the FBI also obtained warrants to seize about $1.9 million in cryptocurrency allegedly stolen by the hackers from a New York bank and that was held at two cryptocurrency exchanges.
 The money will be returned to the bank, officials said.

-“The scope of the criminal conduct by the North Korean hackers was extensive and long-running and the range of crimes they have committed is staggering,” said Acting U.S. Attorney Tracy L. Wilkison for the Central District of California.
+“The scope of the criminal conduct by the North Korean hackers was extensive and long-running, and the range of crimes they have committed is staggering,” said acting U.S. attorney Tracy L. Wilkison for the Central District of California.
 These “are the acts of a criminal nation-state that has stopped at nothing to extract revenge and obtain money to prop up its regime.”

 The conspiracy ranged widely, prosecutors allege, with the operatives attempting to steal more than $1.2 billion from banks around the world, most recently from Malta in 2019, by hacking their networks and sending fraudulent interbank messages to transfer funds.
 They also hacked crypto exchanges, and creating a destructive ransomware virus, WannaCry, in May 2017, prosecutors said.

-They targeted cryptocurrency exchanges, stealing $75 million from a Slovenian company in 2017, $25 million from an Indonesian company in 2018 and $11.8 million from a bank in New York in August in which the hackers used the CryptoNeuro Trader application as a backdoor, prosecutors alleged.
+They targeted cryptocurrency exchanges, stealing $75 million from a Slovenian company in 2017, $25 million from an Indonesian company in 2018 and $11.8 million from a bank in New York in August in which the hackers used the CryptoNeuro Trader application as a back door, prosecutors alleged.

-They also conducted “spear-phishing” campaigns targeting U.S. defense contractors and energy, aerospace and technology companies, as well as the State Department and Pentagon, to trick employees into giving up credential enabling the hackers’ entry into their computers.
+They also conducted “spear-phishing” campaigns targeting U.S. defense contractors and energy, aerospace and technology companies, as well as the State Department and Pentagon, to trick employees into giving up credentials enabling the hackers’ entry into their computers.

-The $1.3 billion allegedly targeted would represent almost half of the total amount of North Korea’s civilian merchandise imports — mainly from China — in 2019, the most recent year for which estimates are available, said Nicholas Eberhardt an economist at the American Enterprise Institute.
+The $1.3 billion allegedly targeted would represent almost half of the total amount of North Korea’s civilian merchandise imports — mainly from China — in 2019, the most recent year for which estimates are available, said Nicholas Eberstadt, an economist at the American Enterprise Institute.
 “So it’s a huge big deal for the North Korean economy,” he said.

 This is a developing story and will be updated.